-112. The sexual harassment and abuse by staff and residents caused Ms. Kraft severe emotional distress, even causing her to consider suicide on at least two occasions.The sexual harassment was particularly triggering for Ms. Kraft due to her history of intimate partner violence.

-113. Ms. Kraft came down with pneumonia two winters in a row after enduring the unsanitary and crowded conditions of the shelter.
+- 128. The sexual harassment and abuse by staff and residents caused Ms. Kraft severe emotional distress, even causing her to consider suicide on at least two occasions.
+The sexual harassment was particularly triggering for Ms. Kraft due to her history of intimate partner violence. - 129.
+Ms. Kraft came down with pneumonia two winters in a row after enduring the unsanitary and crowded conditions of the shelter.
 During the summer, the temperature inside the shelter would often reach (and in some cases exceed) 100 degrees Fahrenheit.
 During the winter, the temperature would sink to close to 50 degrees Fahrenheit.
-(See photos of temperature readings from inside the Courtyard at Appendix B.) The toll of extreme temperatures was exacerbated by overcrowding and poor ventilation, as the Courtyard was crammed with hundreds of people.

-114. The shelter was also infested.
+(See photos of temperature readings from inside the Courtyard at Appendix B.) The toll of extreme temperatures was exacerbated by overcrowding and poor ventilation, as the Courtyard was crammed with hundreds of people. - 130.
+The shelter was also infested.
 Ms. Kraft saw rats running around the facility every night.
 Every week she found rat droppings in her belongings stored under her cot and had to sweep them out.
 Sometimes she cleaned rat droppings in her area without access to cleaning supplies or soap to wash her hands.
-Ms. Kraft was also bitten by bedbugs while living at the Courtyard.

-115. The shelter did not provide adequate laundry facilities for residents.
-On one occasion, all of the washing machines were not working, and the shelter did not fix them for several weeks.

-116. There are only about three permanent bathrooms at the Courtyard for over200 women.
-The restrooms usually had blood and feces on the toilet seats and floors.The faucets were often broken and the sinks often lacked soap.
-The person responsible forcleaning the bathrooms did not use any cleaning products when he cleaned, but simplyhosed down the bathroom with water only.
+Ms. Kraft was also bitten by bedbugs while living at the Courtyard. - 131.
+The shelter did not provide adequate laundry facilities for residents.
+On one occasion, all of the washing machines were not working, and the shelter did not fix them for several weeks. - 132.
+There are only about three permanent bathrooms at the Courtyard for over 200 women.
+The restrooms usually had blood and feces on the toilet seats and floors.
+The faucets were often broken, and the sinks often lacked soap.
+The person responsible for cleaning the bathrooms did not use any cleaning products when he cleaned, but simply hosed down the bathroom with water only.

-19 117.
-The portable toilets were no better and did not function properly.
-Moreover, 20 the shelter did not clean them out often enough.
-As a result, they were always 21 overflowing with urine and excrement.
-After using the shelter's toilets, Ms. Kraft 22 contracted multiple urinary-tract infections.
-She sometimes resorted to standing on the 23 toilet seat or urinating in the bushes to avoid contact with the urine, excrement, and other 24 waste covering the toilets.
-During the summer, the odor of waste would often become so 25 overwhelming that Ms. Kraft would hold her breath while using the toilets in order to 26 avoid fainting.
-The outhouses were so close to the living area that residents could smell 27 urine and feces in the shelter.
-The staff doled out squares of toilet paper for residents and 28 sometimes did not give residents enough toilet paper for them to clean themselves properly.

-118. Attached as Appendix C are two photographs of one of the Courtyard's toilets taken on the morning of July 30, 2018, when Ms. Kraft was living there, and included in the Report.
+- 133. The portable toilets were no better and did not function properly.
+Moreover, the shelter did not clean them out often enough.
+As a result, they were always overflowing with urine and excrement.
+After using the shelter's toilets, Ms. Kraft contracted multiple urinary-tract infections.
+She sometimes resorted to standing on the toilet seat or urinating in the bushes to avoid contact with the urine, excrement, and other waste covering the toilets.
+During the summer, the odor of waste would often become so overwhelming that Ms. Kraft would hold her breath while using the toilets in order to avoid fainting.
+The outhouses were so close to the living area that residents in the shelter could smell urine and feces.
+The staff doled out squares of toilet paper for residents and sometimes did not give residents enough toilet paper for them to clean themselves properly. - 134.
+Attached as Appendix C are two photographs of one of the Courtyard's toilets taken on the morning of July 30, 2018, when Ms. Kraft was living there, and included in the Report.